 Leila frowned at herself in the floor-length mirror as the three annoying females began to chatter.
 She barely heard a word.

-“I think we will have her hair down.”
+“I think we will have her hair down.
+She has such beautiful hair.”
 Olivia chimed in.

 Adelina gently started to undo her thick braid.
 Leila just stared at herself in the mirror.
 This was becoming far too real by the moment.